Many Americans like to believe that their government does everything it can to protect its citizens from deadly things.

 Although asbestos looks harmless in its raw state, any level of exposure to the mineral is extremely hazardous.

 Over the past 100 years, medical evidence has proven again and again that asbestos causes many deadly diseases in humans.
-According to the Environmental Working Group (EWG) Action Fund, up to 15,000 Americans die each year from asbestos-related diseases.
+According to the Environmental Working Group (EWG) Action Fund, up to 15,000 Americans die each year from asbestos-related diseases, like mesothelioma and lung cancer.

 Today, asbestos is banned in 55 countries worldwide, including almost all of the developed Western nations.